episerver/musicfestival-vue-template/README.md

 This sample site demonstrates one approach to render Episerver content in a client side framework that is using client side routing for navigation with a working On Page Edit (OPE) mode in the Episerver UI.

-This particular solution uses Vue.js but most of the techniques are framework agnostic and can be used with any other framework, such as React or Angular.
+This particular solution uses [Vue.js](https://vuejs.org/) with [Vuex](https://vuex.vuejs.org/) to handle the state of the app in a `single source of truth`.
+Most of the techniques are framework agnostic and can be used with any other framework, such as React or Angular.

 Content is fetched from Episerver using the Content Delivery API: https://world.episerver.com/documentation/developer-guides/CMS/Content/content-delivery-api/